 - A. LCCMH as a Certified Community Behavioral Health Clinic (CCBHC) ensures no prospective individual is denied access to services because of place of residence or homelessness or lack of permanent residence. - 1.
-Due to the 2 hour time limit to respond for a mobile crisis, LCCMH staff will only be going out in the community/schools/homes in Lapeer County. - B. For individuals with Medicaid, LCCMH follows the Medicaid Provider Manual for crisis stabilization services.
+Due to the two-hour time limit to respond for a mobile crisis, LCCMH staff only goes to community, schools, or homes in Lapeer County. - B. For individuals with Medicaid, LCCMH follows the Medicaid Provider Manual for crisis stabilization services.

 CHAPTER CHAPTER SECTION SUBJECT

 Service Delivery 02 004 155

-SECTION DESCRIPTION DESCRIPTION
+SECTION DESCRIPTION

-Clinical and Support Services Mobile Intensive Mobile Intensive Crisis Stabilization
+Clinical and Support Services Mobile Intensive Crisis Stabilization

-Services (MICS Services (MICS) for Adults
+Services (MICS) f Services (MICS) for Adults

-- C. MICS staff assist adults who present in a mental health or substance use disorder crisis in working toward recovery in the least restrictive setting; through the use of short-term clinical interventions.
-MICS Staff: - 1.
-Provides immediate evaluation and intervention, 24 hours per day, seven days per week, for persons in-crisis. - 2.
+- C. MICS staff assist adults who present in a mental health or substance use disorder crisis and working toward recovery in the least restrictive setting through the use of short-term clinical interventions.
+MICS staff: - 1.
+Provides immediate evaluation and intervention, 24 hours per day, seven days per week, for persons in crisis. - 2.
 Provides an alternative to hospitalization through intensive crisis stabilization services in an outpatient setting. - 3.
 Links persons served with LCCMH programs and services.
-If LCCMH cannot directly provide the needed services, the MICS staff refers the person served to an appropriate provider. - 4.
+If LCCMH cannot directly provide the needed services, MICS staff refers the person served to an appropriate provider. - 4.
 Provides a support system for individuals experiencing a severe mental illness minimizing the need for admission or re-admission to the hospital. - 5.
 Utilizes natural support system within the person's environment to minimize the need for treatment in a more restrictive setting. - D. MICS treatment interventions are delivered by an intensive/crisis stabilization treatment team under the supervision of a psychiatrist.
-The psychiatrist need not provide on-site supervision at all times, but is available by telephone. - E. Provides support related to substance use, intoxication, and overdose prevention when appropriate for the individual including ambulatory and medical detoxification. - F. The treatment team providing MICS services must be qualified mental health professionals. - G. Nursing services/consultation is available. - H. MICS is provided where necessary to alleviate the crisis situation, and permit the person served to remain in, or return more quickly to their usual community environment. - I. MICS is not provided exclusively or predominantly at residential programs. - J. MICS is provided anywhere in the community, with the exception of:
+The psychiatrist need not provide on-site supervision at all times but is available by telephone. - E. The treatment team providing MICS services must be qualified mental health professionals. - F. Nursing services/consultations are available. - G. MICS is provided where necessary to alleviate the crisis situation, and permit the person served to remain in, or return more quickly to, their usual community environment. - H. MICS is not provided exclusively or predominantly at residential programs. - I. MICS services include: - 1.
+Intensive individual counseling/psychotherapy (by master-level clinicians) - 2.
+Assessments (rendered by the treatment team)

 CHAPTER CHAPTER SECTION SUBJECT

 Service Delivery 02 004 155

 SECTION DESCRIPTION DESCRIPTION

-Clinical and Support Services Mobile Intensive Mobile Intensive Crisis Stabilization
+Clinical and Support Services Mobile Intensiv Mobile Intensive Crisis Stabilization

-Services (MICS) Services (MICS) for Adults
+Services (MICS Services (MICS) for Adults